How to Avoid the Potty Power Battles With Your Toddler

 Oof.
 That's not going to go well.

-You don't want to compare siblings!
 Comparing siblings can read as shaming.
 And more importantly with potty training, it doesn't tend to help with getting your toddler to step up to go pee in the potty.

-Related: Do you feel like you're seeing loads of sibling rivarly with your kiddos?
-I've found so many helpful tips and reworked my own language to reduce that sibling dischord with the help of this parenting book.
-It's been my go-to and has really helped me re-think how language can reinforce bad behavior or sibling rivalry if you're not mindful of what you're saying to your child.
-And if you are just bringing a baby home, this is one of my favorite children's books for talking about that big change with your big kid.
+I've found so many helpful tips and reworked my own language to reduce that sibling discord with the help of this parenting book.
+It's been my go-to for years and has really helped me re-think how language can reinforce bad behavior or sibling rivalry if you're not mindful of what you're saying to your child.

 Here's more language to avoid with your toddler.
 Forcing your child to sit.